Build a Minimal LLM Application

 )

-// Creating a template using FString format
+// Create a template using FString

 template := prompt.FromMessages(schema.FString,